zachj1582/redux-2-afternoon/README.md

 <summary> <code>userReducer.js </code> </summary>

 ```
+// CREATE AN INITIAL STATE OBJECT THAT WILL EVENTUALLY BE USED TO SET AN INITIAL STATE PROPERTY ON THE REDUX STORE AFTER BEING PASSED THROUGH THE REDUCER
 const initialState = {
   email: null,
   firstName: null,
   lastName: null
 };

+// EXPORT DEFAULT A REDUCER FUNCTION THAT RETURNS A STATE OBJECT TO THE STORE
 export default function reducer(state = initialState, action) {
   return state;
 }